 Most patients feel only gentle pressure during cataract removal surgery.

 Most patients only see the bright lights of the microscope.

-before receiving dental work.
-Should I take them before eye surgery
+work.
+Should I take them before eye surgery also?

-to take antibiotics unless instructed by your doctor before the operation.
+unless instructed by your doctor before the operation.

 I was told I need surgery on both eyes.
 When may I receive

 You may have your surgeries one to two weeks apart (unless there is a

 reason to wait longer.)
 If applicable, your doctor will discuss this